opensciences/opensciences.github.io/docs/curator.md

 The Curator chooses a succinct name for the dataset, no longer than 10ish characters.
 The name is often derived from the paper/dataset title, author name or initials, or some other unique identifier.

 # Uploading data to the SVN repository
+The Curator downloads the data from the link provided in the context notes (or emails the authors if the data is missing - the issue should have the label **4b.
+Need to email authors** if this is the case) and uploads it to the SVN repository as a zip file by adding a folder in the appropriate category and putting the data in it.
+If the data is excessively large, the data may need to be split up into multiple files as SVN doesn't handle large files particularly well.

+Add the readme, change the link in the description page, and email authors.

 # Emailing dataset authors

+Openscience.content@gmail.com has a template email.
+Copy the contents and title, and replace the default information with the information about the dataset added.
+Email all authors listed in the context notes.
+The purpose of this email is to let the authors know that the data was added to the repository for their viewing pleasure and so they can offer suggestions on the context notes or request that we remove the data from the repository.